lobocv/crashreporter/README.md

 =============

 CrashReporter creates reports from the traceback if your python code crashes.
-The reports can be uploaded directly to the developers via email or FTP.
+The reports can be uploaded directly to the developers via email or web server.
 If no internet connection is available, crash reporter stores offline reports and later sends them when possible.

 Features
 --------
 Features of crashreporter include:

-    - Uploading of crash reports via email or FTP.
+    - Uploading of crash reports via email or to a web server (HQ).
     - Offline crash reporting that stores crash reports until they are uploaded.
-    - Traceback and local variable output
+    - Traceback and variable inspection output

 Installation